 Tolt UCC Community Connections

-Tolt UCC has a Good Neighbor Fund, which provides modest emergency funds for valley neighbors to help cover costs for rent, utilities, and gas cards.
+Tolt United Church of Christ has a Good Neighbor Fund, which provides modest emergency funds for valley neighbors to help cover costs for rent, utilities, and gas cards.
 (All requests for help must go through a phone call to the church office 425-333-4254).
-They also host a free warm meal for the community every Wednesday night from 4 – 5:30, which runs the same time as their food bank, where you can pick up perishable food items.
+They host a free warm meal for the community every Wednesday night from 4 – 5:30, which runs the same time as their food bank, where you can pick up perishable food items.
 The Little Free Pantry out in front of the church has non-perishable items available 24/7.
 Everyone is welcome.

-We provide mentorship, barista training, leadership development, and outreach to teens ages 13-19 through our youth coffee shop.
+Provides mentorship, barista training, leadership development, and outreach to teens ages 13-19 through their youth coffee shop.

 UW Dental Urgent Care Clinic